BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

     linkStyle 9 stroke:#55f,stroke-width:2.0px
 ```

+Note by comparing with the [unencrypted mermaid diagram]([see the
+mermaid diagram](Healthcare-mermaid-1a.md) that the checksums for the
+encrypted data remains consistent.
+The device assertion is still
+`b0499091`, the device assertion is still `c75e3bff` and the master
+checksum is still `6ab5d383`.
+This is a crucial technique within
+Gordian, because it ensures that data can still be validated even when
+encrypted or elided.

 Thus the first goal of Nadia's new tracker, ensuring privacy, is fulfilled!

 ### 3. Nadia Protects Her Key (SSKR)